phpbb/documentation/development/extensions/tutorial_testing.rst

     3. "Webhooks & Services"
     4. In the "Services" table press the "Add Service" button and search for ``Travis CI``

-When you now commit and push your the travis files from above to ``master`` branch, the unit, database and functional tests will be executed.
+When you now commit and push the travis files from above to the ``master`` branch of your repository, the unit, database and functional tests will be executed.
-Tests help to avoid causing a regression (breaking another part of your code) while fixing bugs or adding new features and other changes to your extension.
+Tests help avoid causing regressions (breaking other parts of your code) by alerting you to any problems resulting from changes to your code while fixing bugs, adding new features and other changes to your extension.

-If your tests fail after comitting changes one day, you will receive a notification email from Travis CI, so you can fix it, before submitting it to the customisation database for validation.
+If your tests fail after comitting changes, you will receive a notification email from Travis CI, so you can fix it, before submitting it to the customisation database for validation.